 Reheating pizza with PIZZA SLICE lets you reheat one or several slices of pizza without selecting cooking times and power levels.

-Example: To reheat 2 slices of pizza.
+Example: To reheat 2 slices of pizza

+- Touch PIZZA

-1. Touch PIZZA SLICE pad.
-When the cook time is over, you will hear four beeps and END will display.
+SLICE pad.
+When

+the reheat time is

+over, you will hear

+four beeps and

+END will display.

-• Recommended amounts: 1-3 slices, (about 3-5 ozs. each slice).
+- Recommended amounts: 1-3 slices (about 5 ozs. per each slice)